danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 used to generate comments and code blocks etc.

-## Automate setting up required tools
+## External dependencies

-Whenever you have a set of requirements in order to build and run a project, you should consider using dependency and package managers to setup your dependencies, so that your team can install all dependencies with a single command.
+When you have external dependencies for building and runing a project, you should consider using dependency and package managers to setup your dependencies with a single command.

 To achieve this, we can use tools like Homebrew and Fastlane and compose them in a way that makes the setup process simple and painless.